broadinstitute/gatk-sv/README.md

 * Indexed GVCFs produced by GATK HaplotypeCaller, or a jointly genotyped VCF.
 * Family structure definitions file in [PED format](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format).
 Sex aneuploidies (detected in [EvidenceQC](#evidence-qc)) should be entered as sex = 0.

+#### <a name="sample-exclusion">Sample Exclusion</a>
+We recommend filtering out samples with a high percentage of improperly paired reads (>10% or an outlier for your data) as technical outliers prior to running [GatherSampleEvidence](#gather-sample-evidence).
+A high percentage of improperly paired reads may indicate issues with library prep, degradation, or contamination.
+Artifactual improperly paired reads could cause incorrect SV calls, and these samples have been observed to have longer runtimes and higher compute costs for [GatherSampleEvidence](#gather-sample-evidence).

 #### <a name="sampleids">Sample ID requirements:</a>

 Sample IDs must: